 We are placing the responsibility for restoring our health solely onto our doctors, their knowledge, training, experience, and the prestigious place in our cultural hierarchy that we have given them.
 Why?
 In addition to the obvious, they do hold all the clinical expertise that we depend on, but there is more.

 Doctors practice medicine at the intersection of life and death, an intersection most of us are terrified to face, so we also assign the belief that doctors are our “seers,” able to forecast and dialogue with the fates.
 Our fates.
 In fact, human disease was first seen as a “mystical illness” in which the gods were held responsible for causing sickness and death.

 Not all gods made humans suffer; Apollo a god who taught humans the practice of medicine.
 In Greek mythology, he was known as the god of healing and prophecy and the god of light.
 He taught humankind medicine and he had power to unleash it or to stop it — the power of life and death.
 He was also extremely important as an oracular deity.
 His prophecies were channeled by the Delphi Oracle in 650 BCE that dominated Greece.

 Another Greek, a human not a god, was a physician named Hippocrates who lived in the 5th century.
 He broke from paternalism and suggested that healing comes from within and must be stimulated, activated, or unblocked by therapeutic action to express itself.
 Healing comes from within (the patient), treatment from the outside (the doctor), and at best, treatment facilitates healing (the natural and powerful impulse of the human body to restore itself).
 Disease was not a punishment inflicted by the gods, but rather the product of environmental factors, diet, and living habits.

-If you are suffering a medical condition right now, explore Lissa’s six steps to healing and check our her Self Healing Kit.
+If you are suffering a medical condition right now, explore Lissa’s six steps to healing:

 1. Believe You Can Heal Yourself